 Even when the kids are sleeping, my “mommy radar” is constantly up, making sure that they’re breathing and safe.
 Even when I can leave the house without them, those little beings consume my thoughts.

-And yet, motherhood is one of the loneliest jobs around (read more about my personal experience with loneliness here).
-The constant noise sometimes makes me want to retreat into a little cave, while at the same time I crave connection with another human taller than four feet.
+And yet, motherhood is one of the loneliest jobs around.
+The constant noise sometimes makes me want to retreat into a little cave, while at the same time I crave connection with another human taller closer to my height.

 Nonetheless here we are.

 Fortunately we’re never truly alone.
 I believe that while God designed us for community, he knew that some of us would be going solo sometimes.
 And that’s why he’s there for us, no matter what season we’re in.

 5 Promising Bible Verses for the Lonely Mama

 Be strong and very courageous.
 Be careful to obey all the law my servant Moses gave you; do not turn from it to the right or to the left, that you may be successful wherever you go.
 Keep this Book of the Law always on your lips; meditate on it day and night, so that you may be careful to do everything written in it.
 Then you will be prosperous and successful.
 Have I not commanded you?
 Be strong and courageous.
 Do not be afraid; do not be discouraged, for the Lord your God will be with you wherever you go.emphasis added

 Joshua was a man who knew loneliness: standing up for what was right when nearly everyone else turned their back on him.
 Later in his life, God gave him this battle call before Joshua led the Israelites into the Promised Land.
 And likewise, we are going into battle every day for our families.
 Take courage, mamas, because God will be with you wherever you go.
 Stay in his Word and follow his lead.